agrima-02/productivity-dashboard/README.md

 		├── script.js    - JavaScript logic for tasks, drag and drop, search, filter, and delete └── README.md    - Project documentation

-	How to Run the Project
-	-Download or clone the repository
-	-Open the project folder
-	-Double click `index.html`
-	-The application will open in your browser

 	Live Website
 	-https://agrima-02.github.io/productivity-dashboard/

 	GitHub Repository
 	-https://github.com/agrima-02/productivity-dashboard

-	Author
-	-Agrima Thakur